 In recent years, it has become increasingly difficult to find good jobs in the marketplace.
 After years of education on an online MBA and investing time and money to further education, it can be frustrating to then not find a job.
 But there is some good news for MBA graduates: careers for MBA graduates are growing.
 Over 75 percent of 2010 MBA graduates found a job within just three months of graduating.
 But what kinds of jobs should MBA graduates look for?
 What offers the best MBA career paths?
-We have compiled a list of the best careers to pursue with an MBA.
+We have compiled a list of the best MBA careers.
 We considered factors like job satisfaction, employment growth forecasts, and annual salary to determine which jobs are the best to pursue with an MBA.

 10. Management Consultant

 Job Description: Management consultants have a lot of room to climb up the corporate ladder.
 High-end management consultants give advice to companies to stay relevant in their industries.
 They help companies become more efficient and manage their expenses.
 Management consultants also help companies adhere to specific regulations.

 Education: Employers looking to fill this job position typically look for someone with a master’s degree in business administration.

 Job Description: Investment fund managers give financial advice to individual clients or companies.
 They direct stock market, real estate, and other investments.
 They are also involved with making or revising portfolios and proposing portfolio strategies.
 They also constantly evaluate the market to look for the best opportunities.